antron3000/devcash-bounties/2020/Dev Education/Tutorial1/README.md

 The template is basically boiler plate from which you can customize your runtime.
 Referred to as a "FRAME-based Substrate node", "FRAME" is short for: _a Framework for Runtime Aggregation of Modularized Entities_.
 Its essentially a pretty mightly library of libraries for building things with Substrate.

 In what we're compiling, our runtime has the following pallets configured (see [docs](https://github.com/substrate-developer-hub/substrate-node-template/blob/cbf28f104237648512e8e3b6af2126e840d56243/runtime/src/lib.rs#L269-L287)).
-We can find out what each one does by looking at their documentation:
+Take a look at each pallets' documentation to better understand what each one is doing:

 - [``frame_system``](https://crates.parity.io/frame_system/index.html) - provides low-level access to core types and cross-cutting utilities.
 - [``pallet_randomness_collective_flip``](https://crates.parity.io/pallet_randomness_collective_flip/index.html) - provides a ``random`` function that generates low-influence random values based on the block hashes from the previous 81 blocks.